EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 When ECDSA recovery fails, no state access is performed and the gas cost remains 3000.

-When ECDSA recovery succeeds, the precompile MUST access the account of recovered_address to read its code.
-This access MUST follow the EIP-2929 warm/cold rules:
+When ECDSA recovery succeeds, the precompile must access the account of recovered_address to read its code.
+This access must follow the EIP-2929 warm/cold rules:

 Rationale